fuzzylabs/MindGPT/README.md

 kubectl port-forward service/monitoring-service 5000:5000
 ```

+There is also a [notebook](notebook/monitoring_notebook.ipynb) that demonstrate how we could retrieve our metric data with the metric service and a simple example of what we can do with the data.

 ## Streamlit Application

 To deploy the Streamlit application on AKS, we first need to build a Docker image and then push it to ACR.